saifhaq/alma/README.md

 pytest
 ```

-We currently don't have extensive tests, but we are working on adding more tests to ensure that
+We currently don't have comprehensive tests, but we are working on adding more tests to ensure that
 the conversion options are working as expected in known environments (e.g. the Docker container).

 ## Future work: